frasten/wordpresscom-popular-posts/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Fixed missing closing tag when there aren't any popular posts.
+Thanks to sebmeric.

 = 2.5.0 =
 * New feature: %post_author% tag, to show the post author.
 Thanks to Jean-Paul Horn, www.iphoneclub.nl